About Us

 Riding on the tank of his father’s motorcycle from the age of four, when he hit fourteen he started to take his father’s bike for a spin after dark quietly rolling it out the gates and starting it down the lane.
 Then quietly putting it back with just a little less petrol left in the tank.

-Leaving the army was met with a lot of push back from his family and superiors.
+… was met with a lot of push back from his family and superiors.
 It was a huge and one of the most difficult decisions that he had ever made.
-However it opened up many new doors for him and one of them eventually lead to creating the adventure travel company, Ride Nepal.

 By venturing to the USA to further his studies this enabled him to later to set up a wholesale business creating more trade between the UK and Nepal.